ProjectPhysX/OpenCL-Wrapper/README.md

      - easy option to generate PTX assembly and save that in a `.ptx` file
 2. create a `Memory` object with 1 line
    - one object for both host and device memory
-   - easy host <-> device memory transfer
+   - easy host <-> device memory transfer (also for 1D/2D/3D grid domains)
    - easy handling of multi-dimensional vectors
    - can also be used to only allocate memory on host or only allocate memory on device
    - automatically tracks total global memory usage of device when allocating/deleting memory